AreYouFreeBusy/areyoufreebusy.github.io/help/_posts/2016-09-23-Chrome-Getting-Started-with-FreeBusy-for-Gmail-.md

 ---
 layout: help
 title: "Getting started with FreeBusy for Gmail"
-categories: Chrome extension
+categories: chrome extension
 ---

-##Getting started with FreeBusy for Gmail
+## Getting started with FreeBusy for Gmail

  1. Install our [FreeBusy Chrome Extension](https://freebusy.io/chrome).
  2. Open your **inbox** on your *Gmail account* you'll now have two new **FreeBusy Widgets.**